What are the best heavy bag gloves?

 - Best Heavy Bag Gloves 1.RDX Ego Boxing Gloves 2.
 Sanabul Essential Gel Boxing Kickboxing Training Gloves 3.
 TITLE Boxing Pro Style Leather Training Gloves 4.
 Venum Elite Boxing Gloves 5.
 Venum Challenger 2.0 Boxing Glove 6.
 Hayabusa T3 Boxing Gloves 7.
 Fairtex Breathable Thai Style Training Gloves 8.
 Trideer Pro Grade Boxing Gloves

-- 9 Why are some boxing gloves so expensive?
+- 9 What are 8 oz boxing gloves used for?

 Where can I buy 16 oz boxing gloves?